lauris/awesome-scala/README.md

 * **[Lift ★ 1022 ⧗ 3](https://github.com/lift/framework)** - Secure and powerful full stack web framework ([discussion](https://github.com/lauris/awesome-scala/pull/19)).
 * [peregine ★ 10 ⧗ 22](https://github.com/dvarelap/peregrine) - A simple and async lightweight Scala web framework.
 * **[Play ★ 8269 ⧗ 0](https://github.com/playframework/playframework)** - Makes it easy to build scalable, fast and real-time web applications with Java & Scala.
+* [Play Pagelets](https://github.com/splink/pagelets) - A Module for the Play Framework to build resilient and modular Play applications in an elegant and concise manner.
 * [Reactive ★ 194 ⧗ 29](https://github.com/nafg/reactive) - FRP and web abstractions, which can be plugged into any web framework (currently only has bindings for Lift).
 * **[Scalatra ★ 2008 ⧗ 0](https://github.com/scalatra/scalatra)** - Tiny Scala high-performance, async web framework, inspired by Sinatra.
 * **[Skinny Framework ★ 576 ⧗ 0](https://github.com/skinny-framework/skinny-framework)** - A full-stack web app framework upon Scalatra for rapid Development in Scala.